-Supreme Court for now will not stop Ohio order to identify prisoners for release because of coronavirus
+Supreme Court won’t stop Ohio order for prisoners to be moved or released because of coronavirus

 That day, the justices received a new request brought by Louisiana inmate Christopher Marlowe, who is serving his sentence at the state’s B.B.
 Rayburn Correctional Center for attempted second-degree murder.

-Marlowe suffers from diabetes, which makes him susceptible to serious complications should he contract covid-19.
+Marlowe suffers from diabetes, which makes him susceptible to serious complications should he contract covid-19, the disease caused by the coronavirus.

 As of mid-May in Louisiana, his lawyers told the court, “374 prisoners and 134 Louisiana Department of Corrections staff have contracted the virus.
 Ten prisoners and three staff have died.”